Sophie of Mecklenburg-Güstrow: Early life

 Born in Wismar, she was the daughter of Duke Ulrich III of Mecklenburg-Güstrow and Princess Elizabeth of Denmark (a daughter of Frederick I and Sophie of Pomerania).
-Through her father, a grandson of Elizabeth of Denmark, she descended from King John of Denmark.
-Like Ulrich, she had a great love of knowledge.
+Through her father, a grandson of Elizabeth of Denmark, she descended from King John of Denmark, the brother of Frederick I. Like Ulrich, she had a great love of knowledge.
 Later, she would be known as one of the most learned Queens of the time.